 Source: World Health Organization

 MAYBE!
-As part of your initial site survey, your Project Manager will complete a Gas Inventory Report.
-Once the model of your present gas meter is recorded, your Project Manager will take an inventory of all of the gas-fueled appliances.
+As part of your initial site survey, your Power Advisor will complete a Gas Inventory Report.
+Once the model of your present gas meter is recorded, your Power Advisor will take an inventory of all of the gas-fueled appliances.
 In most cases, if a gas meter upgrade is required by your local gas utility it is a simple process at a minimal cost to the homeowner.

 Most likely.
 As part of a turnkey install, Home Power Systems will coordinate with your local building department to determine how local building code is interpreted in your jurisdiction.
 In many cases, we have already completed a number of installations in your town or city and are already familiar with what your Building Inspector requires.
 We will also secure all needed permits, HOA approvals and attend variance meetings on your behalf if needed – truly everything is included in your quote from start to finish.